arkku/brightness/README.md

 =====

 The default behaviour of `brightness` is to list all displays and their brightness values.
-Specifying a brightness (typicall a number from 0.0 to 1.0) on the command-line sets the brightness of all applicable displays to that number.
-The option `-d display` can be used to specify the name of an individual display to adjust.
+Specifying a brightness (typically a number from 0.0 to 1.0) on the command-line sets the brightness of all applicable displays to that number.
+The option `-d display` can be used to name a specific display to adjust.

-Example:
+Example to set the display named `iMac` to brightness `0.5` (50%):

     brightness -d iMac 0.5